DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/content-projection.md

 }
 ```

 In `<mat-card-header>`, we use the title and logo provided in our requirements.
-We accept the cardType from the parent through the @Input decorator and apply it to an enum for consistency, displaying in the template in `<mat-card-subtitle>`.   `<mat-actions>` implements the consistent 'LIKE' and 'SHARE' buttons.
+We reference the cardType from the parent through the @Input decorator and apply it to an enum for consistency, displaying in the template in `<mat-card-subtitle>`.   `<mat-actions>` implements the consistent 'LIKE' and 'SHARE' buttons.

-Under the header we put the image using `<ng-content select="[image]"></ng-content>`.
+Under `<mat-card-header>` we put the image using `<ng-content select="[image]"></ng-content>`.
 Note the use of the `select` property which references a variable called `image` in the parent component.
 This allows the parent component to specify the HTML to be projected into this specific area of the card.
-We use the same technique in `<mat-card-content>` to project the `locaion` and `description` HTML into the appropriate place in our card.
+We use the same technique in `<mat-card-content>` to project the `location` and `description` HTML into the appropriate place in our card.

 Let's see how we would use our component.
 In `app.component.html` I added this: